 Even in this scenario it still may be worth considering the use of iodine to help improve thyroid function.

-Zinc is an essential trace mineral which is also very important for thyroid function in the body.
+Zinc is an essential trace mineral that is also very important for thyroid function in the body.

-Many patients may have sub-optimal zinc levels in their body due to the same reasons they may be iodine deficient.
+Many patients may have sub-optimal zinc levels in their bodies due to the same reasons they may be iodine deficient.

 Selenium is another important nutrient, especially as it relates to thyroid function.